Dalynkaa/Game-Highlighter/docs/tasks.md

-# GameHighlighter Improvement Tasks
+# highlighter Improvement Tasks

-This document contains a detailed list of actionable improvement tasks for the GameHighlighter mod.
+This document contains a detailed list of actionable improvement tasks for the highlighter mod.
 Each task is logically ordered and covers both architectural and code-level improvements.

 ## Code Quality Improvements